-Introduced by Sen. Ray Basham (D) on May 25, 2010, to streamline the regulations for cleanups of hazardous materials that exist on a property or are spilled.
+Introduced by Sen. Ray Basham (D) on May 25, 2010 To streamline the regulations for cleanups of hazardous materials that exist on a property or are spilled.
 The Department of Natural Resources and Environment’s authority to write rules more stringent than federal standards would be eliminated.
 In conformance with the project of Senate Bills 1345 to 1349, this bill revises a property owner’s notification and response responsibilities under the law, and requires the department to create an ongoing inventory of known contaminations.
+Official Text and Analysis.

-Passed 30 to 8 in the Senate on August 17, 2010, to revise a property owner’s notification and response responsibilities in the regulations for cleanups of hazardous materials that exist on a property or are spilled.
+Passed 30 to 8 in the Senate on August 17, 2010.
+See Who Voted "Yes" and Who Voted "No".To revise a property owner’s notification and response responsibilities in the regulations for cleanups of hazardous materials that exist on a property or are spilled.
 Also, to require the Department of Natural Resources and Environment to create inventories of residential closures and other known toxic properties.
 The bill is part of a package comprised of Senate Bills 1345 to 1349.
-Who Voted "Yes" and Who Voted "No"